MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 ---------

-Subscribe is the normal downloading flow component, that will connect to a broker, download the configured files, and then forward the messages with an altered baseUrl.
+Subscribe is the normal downloading flow component, that will connect to a broker, download the configured files, and then forward the notification messages with an altered baseUrl.

 WATCH